danpetrow/alphaDjango/README.md

 These files are:

 - The outer mysite/ root directory is a container for your project.
 Its name doesn’t matter to Django; you can rename it to anything you like.
-- manage.py: A command-line utility that lets you interact with this Django project in various ways.
+- /manage.py: A command-line utility that lets you interact with this Django project in various ways such as running the webserver to view your project!
 - The inner mysite/ directory is the actual Python package for your project.
 Its name is the Python package name you’ll need to use to import anything inside it (e.g. mysite.urls).
 - mysite/__init__.py: An empty file that tells Python that this directory should be considered a Python package.
 - mysite/settings.py: Settings/configuration for this Django project.